o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-project-manager.md

 The instructions that follow assume you have the following:

 * O3DE installed or built as an SDK on your computer.
-For help, see [Setup](/docs/welcome-guide/setup).
+For help, see [Setting up Open 3D Engine](/docs/welcome-guide/setup).
-* Met all hardware and software requirements listed in [System Requirements](/docs/welcome-guide/setup/requirements).
+* Met all hardware and software requirements listed in [O3DE System Requirements](/docs/welcome-guide/requirements).

 ## Launch Project Manager